 3 Little Puns

 But the hook is in my version, the character of the big bad wolf has asthma so it’s a lot shorter than the original.
-In the opening scene, the wolf wheezes and coughs at the piggy living in the house made of straw then gives up while desperately searching for his inhaler.
+In the opening scene, the wolf wheezes and coughs at the piggy living in the house made of straw then give up while desperately searching for his inhaler.

-Unfortunately there’s a plot twist in the following scene of the tale, as the wolf is gasping for air while still searching for his inhaler, suddenly out of nowhere, without warning, a tornado abruptly forms from hovering clouds of lurking doom.
+Unfortunately, there’s a plot twist in the following scene of the tale, as the wolf is gasping for air while still searching for his inhaler, suddenly out of nowhere, without warning, a tornado abruptly forms from hovering clouds of lurking doom.

 So in the final scene, they still move in with their brother who made his house with bricks.
 I couldn’t change the ending, would I repaint the Mona Lisa?
 That’s the thing about rewriting a classic story, you exhaust yourself but don’t get anywhere: It’s like a treadmill, no matter how much you may try to run away, you can’t escape the inevitable truth that at the end, you’re right back where you were before you started.